-Our multifamily business is responsible for pricing and managing the credit risk on multifamily mortgage loans we purchase and on Fannie Mae MBS backed by multifamily loans (whether held in our retained mortgage portfolio or held by third-parties).
+Our multifamily business is responsible for pricing and managing the credit risk on multifamily mortgage loans we have purchased, on Fannie Mae MBS backed by multifamily loans (whether held in our retained mortgage portfolio or held by third parties), and on other credit enhancements provided on multifamily mortgage assets, with oversight from our Enterprise Risk Management division.
 Our primary multifamily delivery channel is the Delegated Underwriting and Servicing, or DUS®, program, which consists of large financial institutions and independent mortgage lenders.
 Multifamily loans that we purchase or that back Fannie Mae MBS are underwritten by Fannie Mae-approved lenders and may be subject to our underwriting review prior to closing, depending on the product type, loan size, market and other factors.
-Loans delivered to us by DUS lenders and their affiliates represented 98% of our multifamily guaranty book of business as of March 31, 2017, and 97% of our multifamily guaranty book of business as of December 31, 2016.
+Loans delivered to us by DUS lenders and their affiliates represented 98% of our multifamily guaranty book of business as of June 30, 2017, and 97% of our multifamily guaranty book of business as of December 31, 2016.

 We use credit enhancement arrangements, primarily lender risk-sharing, for our multifamily loans.
-As of March 31, 2017, 95% of the unpaid principal balance of loans in our multifamily guaranty book of business had lender risk-sharing, compared with 94% as of December 31, 2016.
-Our maximum potential loss recovery from lenders under current risk-sharing agreements represented over 20% of the unpaid principal balance of our multifamily guaranty book of business as of March 31, 2017 and December 31, 2016.
+As of June 30, 2017, 95% of the unpaid principal balance of loans in our multifamily guaranty book of business had lender risksharing, compared with 94% as of December 31, 2016.
+Our maximum potential loss recovery from lenders under current risk-sharing agreements represented over 20% of the unpaid principal balance of our multifamily guaranty book of business as of June 30, 2017 and December 31, 2016.

-(2) Consists of investment gains (losses) and other income (expenses).
+(2) Consists of investment gains, gains on partnership investments and other income (expenses).